Skip to main content

 What is the 3-House Assessment Tool?

-The 3-House Assessment Tool provides a structured way for children to share their experiences in a supportive environment, helping adults understand what matters most to them.
-The three houses tool aids in strengthening trust, improving communication, and tailoring support to meet each child's unique needs.
+The 3-House Assessment Tool provides a structured way for children to share their experiences in a supportive environment, enabling adults to understand what matters most to them.
+The three-house tool helps build trust, enhance communication, and tailor support to suit each child's unique needs.

-It is a creative and child-centred approach for understanding a child’s lived experience, the positive aspects they cherish, and their dreams for the future.
-This tool provides children with a safe space to express themselves, bringing their thoughts and feelings to the forefront in meetings or reviews, where adult perspectives can often dominate.
+It is a creative and child-centred approach to understanding a child’s lived experience, the positive aspects they value, and their dreams for the future.
+This tool offers children a safe space to express themselves, allowing their thoughts and feelings to be highlighted in meetings or reviews, where adult perspectives can often overshadow theirs.

-By utilising the 3-House model, practitioners gather insights and actively build trust, showing the child that their voice truly matters.
-When children see their input taken seriously and woven into decision-making, they feel empowered, knowing their thoughts can influence real change.
+Using the 3-House model, practitioners gather insights and actively foster trust, demonstrating to the child that their voice genuinely matters.
+When children see their input valued and incorporated into decision-making, they feel empowered, knowing their thoughts can bring about real change.

 How Does the 3-House Assessment Work?